norvig/paip-lisp/docs/chapter7.md

 !!!(p) {:.numlist}

 4. Translate each English phrase into a mathematical expression.
-We use the idea of a rule-based translator as developed for ELIZA !!!(span) {:.smallcaps} .
+We use the idea of a rule-based translator as developed for ELIZA.
 !!!(p) {:.numlist}

 5. Solve the resulting mathematical equations, coming up with a value for each unknown variable.